hashicorp/design-system/website/docs/components/form/super-select/partials/code/how-to-use.md

 #### Helper text

-You can add extra information to the field using helper text.
+You can add extra information to the field using [Helper Text](/components/form/primitives#formhelpertext).
 When helper text is added, the component automatically adds an `aria-describedby` attribute to the Super Select control, associating it with the automatically generated `ID` of the helper text element.

 ```handlebars
 <Hds::Form::SuperSelect::Single::Field